sugarjig/sugarjig.github.io/_drafts/clean-architecture.md

 ### Presenters and Humble Objects

 __Humble Object pattern:__ "originally identified as a way to help unit testers to separate behaviors that are hard to test from hehaviors that are easy to test."

-View: humble object that is hard to test
-Presenter: testable object; formats data for the View, places it in a data structure called View Model
+__View:__ humble object that is hard to test __Presenter:__ testable object; formats data for the View, places it in a data structure called View Model

-The View merely loads data form the View Model onto the screen. (making it humble)

-ORMs should exist in the database layer; are another example of a Humble Object
+The View merely loads data form the View Model onto the screen, making it humble.
+Another example of a Humble Object is an ORM, which should only exist in the database layer.
 The Humble Object is useful at architecture boundaries.
 They increase the testability of the system.

-### Partial Boundaries

-"Do all the work necessary to create independently compilable and deployable components, and then simply keep them together in the same component."

 ### Layers and Boundaries